Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Quotes and estimates

 Jobber’s quotes and estimates are designed to streamline the initial client interaction, making it both professional and efficient.
-You can easily create quotes directly in the app, adding detailed descriptions, quantities, and attachments like photos to clarify offerings.
+I found it easy to create quotes directly in the app, adding detailed descriptions, quantities, and attachments like photos to clarify offerings.
 This detail helps in setting clear expectations and avoiding misunderstandings.

-The Jobber quotes creation view on the desktop version, with a draft of a quote for inspection and the option to view it as a client.
+The Jobber quotes creation view on the desktop version, with a draft of a quote for inspection, including product or service, quantity, price, and total costs.
+There’s also an option to preview the quote as a client.

-I appreciate the ability to create and use quote templates, which save considerable time.
-Once you send a quote, clients interact with it through the Client Hub.
+I appreciated the ability to create and use quote templates, which saved me considerable time.
+After sending a quote, clients interact with it through the Client Hub.

-Jobber lets you present prices in various formats—in total, by line item, or through packages—aiding in upselling and accommodating client preferences.
-When quotes are approved, Jobber automatically converts them into jobs, transferring all details seamlessly—so they’re ready for scheduling and invoicing.
+When presenting prices, Jobber lets me choose from several formats—in total, by line item, or through packages.
+This flexibility was useful for upselling and accommodating client preferences.
+Once quotes are approved, Jobber automatically converts them into jobs, transferring all details seamlessly—so they’re ready for scheduling and invoicing.

 My small gripe is that while Jobber does allow for discounts and taxes on quotes, the controls are somewhat basic.
-You can’t easily create a quote with some discounted items and others at full price or apply different tax rates to different line items.
+I couldn’t easily create a quote with some discounted items and others at full price or apply different tax rates to different line items.
 This could be a bit cumbersome for businesses with complex pricing structures or those operating across multiple tax jurisdictions.

 The system also lacks a native feature for managing change orders during ongoing jobs, which complicates post-approval adjustments.